gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 Before we go ahead though with creating our controls, let's fire up the map with `npm start`; the following screenshot is what you should see (if you are experiencing an error in your shell then please carefully go through the steps again as you may have missed something crucial).

+You can safely ignore the warning about the unused variable:

+`Line 8:  'createLogger' is defined but never used  no-unused-vars`

+In case our app starts perfectly but your browser doesn't redirect you to the map, head over to [localhost:3000](localhost:3000) on your own.

-By the way, if you have installed the `redux-devtools plugin` in your browser you will be able to access the state object.
+By the way, if you have installed the redux-devtools plugin in your browser you will be able to access the state object.

 ![The leaflet map](https://user-images.githubusercontent.com/10322094/53686550-d0a57000-3d28-11e9-99c7-20055b815cac.png "The leaflet map")